-Once you submit your requests, your "real" courses will be created within 1-3 days, and you will receive notification via email when they are ready.
+Courses will be created within 1-3 days.
+You will receive an email when they are ready.

 Durham Tech Blackboard Procedures

 All instructors who use Blackboard at Durham Tech are responsible for following the procedures.
 Please read carefully and completely!